-The qualitative report is the PERFORMANCE ASSESSMENT SYSTEM (PAS) Report whiles the quantitative report comes in the form of PERFORMANCE MEASUREMENT INDICATORS (PMI) Report.
-The national figures achieved for the Performance Assessment System and Performance Measurement Indicators for 2021 are presented in this Report.
-The 2021 achievements are compared with the 2020 levels to show whether or not progress has been made in the areas assessed.
-Figures for the individual Entities will be given in the respective Entity Reports.
-These are issued to the assessed Entities to show what must be done to improve the conduct of their procurement activities.
+The PERFORMANCE ASSESSMENT SYSTEM (PAS) is the qualitative report while the PERFORMANCE MEASUREMENT INDICATORS (PMI) report is quantitative.
+The national figures achieved for the Performance Assessment System and Performance Measurement Indicators for 2022 are presented in this report and compared with the 2021 levels to show whether or not progress has been made in the areas assessed.
+Figures for the individual Entities will be given in the respective Entity reports, which are issued to the assessed Entities to show what must be done to improve the conduct of their procurement activities.